trypromptly/LLMStack/web/docs/getting-started/intro.md

 Providers are the entities that provide the functionality to the processors.
 For example, OpenAI's ChatGPT processor uses OpenAI's API to generate text.
 LLMStack comes with a few built-in providers like OpenAI, Cohere, Stability etc. Providers act as namespaces for the processors.
 You can also create your own providers and add them to LLMStack.

-### Endpoints

-Endpoints are instances of processors.
-You can create multiple endpoints based on a single processor.
-For example, you can create multiple endpoints for OpenAI's ChatGPT processor with different parameters and prompts.
-These endpoints can be invoked using APIs.
-Endpoints also form the basis of apps in LLMStack.
-When an app is created by chaining multiple processors, LLMStack creates an endpoint each of those processors and connects them together.

 ### Apps

 Apps are the final product of LLMStack.
 Apps are created by chaining multiple processors together.
 LLMStack provides a visual editor to create apps.
 Apps can be shared with other users of LLMStack installation.
 Apps can be invoked using APIs, from the UI or triggered from Slack, Discord etc.